-The most important ingredient?
-Holy Basil.
 You cannot make this recipe without Holy Basil.
-Other than that, you have the basics in Thai food, fish sauce, oyster sauce and an optional black soy sauce (we replace with coconut aminos).
+Other than that, you have the basics in Thai food: fish sauce, oyster sauce and an optional black soy sauce (why we replace soy sauce with coconut aminos).

-Here are a good options for fish sauce and coconut aminos available online:
+Here are good options for fish sauce and coconut aminos available online:

 Thai Basil Recipe Breakdown

 So to start this recipe you need to pull out your mortar and pestle… it’s an interactive one.
-Electric blender can be used, but crushing and grinding manually with your hand in a mortar and pestle brings out the flavor in a way that electronic tools cannot.
+An electric blender can be used, but crushing and grinding manually with your hand in a mortar and pestle brings out the flavor in a way that electronic tools cannot.

 You can find them online easily if you cannot find one locally.
 I’d suggest a granite mortar and pestle.